 [Life] offers every mind its choice between truth and repose.
 Take which you please, — you can never have both.
 Between these, as a pendulum, man oscillates.
 He in whom the love of repose predominates will accept the first creed, the first philosophy, the first political party he meets, — most likely his father’s.
 He gets rest, commodity, and reputation; but he shuts the door of truth.
 He in whom the love of truth predominates will keep himself aloof from all moorings, and afloat.
 He will abstain from dogmatism, and recognize all the opposite negations, between which, as walls, his being is swung.
 He submits to the inconvenience of suspense and imperfect opinion, but he is a candidate for truth, as the other is not, and respects the highest law of his being.

-I now felt that an intellectual voyage lay ahead and that I might never anchor intellectually.
-Then, as I was about to enter college, discussions with a friend and philosophy major further awoken me, as Kant said of encountering Hume, from my dogmatic slumber.
-It was as if a dam had broken within me, making apparent the parochialism of my childhood indoctrination.
-I now wanted to live and die with as large a mind as possible and an irresistible desire to explore the mindscape swelled within.
+I now believed that a voyage of the mind lay ahead and that I might never anchor intellectually.
+Then, as I was about to enter college, discussions with a friend and philosophy major really awoke me, as Kant said of encountering Hume, from my dogmatic slumber.
+It was as if a dam had broken, making apparent the parochialism of my childhood indoctrination.
+I now wanted to live and die with as large a mind as possible and an irresistible desire to explore the mindscape swelled within me.
 I had fallen in love with philosophy becoming, in Dostoyevsky’s words, “one of those who don’t want millions but an answer to their questions.”

 Then a careful reading of “Aristotle’s Metaphysics” led me to wonder if his view of teleology—that reality strives unconsciously toward ends—could be reconciled with modern evolutionary theory (which is decidedly non-teleological.)
 This led to my discovery of Piaget’s Conception of Evolution with its concept of equilibrium, the biological and epistemological analog of the quasi-teleological approach I had been seeking.
 I now saw how evolution could be characterized as a non-deterministic orthogenesis.
 Perhaps evolution and progress could be reconciled after all.